MichelleHaase/C--stuff-from-the-Microsoft-Certificate/C#.md

 ```
 # Variable Scope
 ```
 A locally scoped variable is only accessible inside of the code block in which it's defined.
 ```
 # Formatting convention for if statments
 ```
 * Never use single-line form (for example: if (flag) Console.WriteLine(flag);
-* Using braces is always accepted, and required if any block of an if/else if/.../else compound statement uses braces or if a single statement body spans multiple lines.
+* Using braces is always accepted, and required if any block of an if/else if/.../ else compound statement uses braces or if a single statement body spans multiple lines.

 * Braces may be omitted only if the body of every block associated with an if/else if/.../else compound statement is placed on a single line.
 ```
 # Switch-case
 ```
 The"switch"statement chooses one section of code to execute from a list of possible switch sections.
 The selected"switch section"is chosen based on a pattern match with the statement's match expression.

 Best used when
 * You have a single value (variable or expression) that you want to match against many possible values.
 * For any given match, you need to execute a couple of lines of code at most.

 switch (fruit)